-At GCT we are committed to sustainability, our Global Commitment is an ongoing promise to reduce impacts on the environment and the community.
-Over the past ten years, GCT has been increasingly recognized for its efforts to decouple growth from emissions by investing in technology, modernizing equipment, densifying existing footprints, and improving energy efficiency and we continue to look for opportunities to have more impact.
+At GCT we are committed to sustainability.
+Our Global Commitment is an ongoing promise to reduce impacts on the environment and the community.
+Over the past 10 years, GCT has been increasingly recognized for its efforts to decouple growth from emissions by investing in technology, modernizing equipment, densifying existing footprints, and improving energy efficiency, and we continue to look for opportunities to have more impact.

 So, whether it’s electric, solar, hydro, or something we haven’t even considered yet, I think people are looking for a means to be more sustainable in their operation – not only in ports but in every aspect of the global supply chain.

 MW: You’ve talked a lot about data.
-In 2038, the mid-2020s saw our industry solve many of the competitive challenges surrounding data sharing and collaboration.
+In 2038, we look back and note that the mid-2020s saw our industry solve many of the competitive challenges surrounding data sharing and collaboration.
 Do you think this is possible, or do you see a different future for the maritime industry?